NFDI4Energy/EFZN_rdm/README.md

 If your license terms allow, you may upload your data on multiple platforms.
 Make sure to use PIDs and cross-reference to link the data to your published article.

 __Open Energy Platform__

 For energy-related topics, we suggest the [Open Energy Platform](https://openenergy-platform.org/).
-This platform helps you to set up a thorough ontology, and provides tutorials in order to prevent confusion or mistakes.
+This platform helps you to apply structure or even a thorough ontology, and provides tutorials in order to prevent confusion or mistakes.

+Features of the Open Energy Platform

 - Upload via github
 - Data Comparison with other projects
-- take part in developing a domain ontology for energy system sciences
+- Take part in developing a domain ontology for energy system sciences
 - Data Review Service

-Please visit https://openenergy-platform.org/ for detailed descriptions of the upload process.
+Please visit https://openenergy-platform.org/ for a detailed description of the upload and review process.

 >**Exercise**:
 >